-We had selected Vitor’s Village Resort to stay and your can read my review of the property here.
-The hotel was located just a short walk up a steep hill from the main village, which even at first glace was really pretty – much more our place than the busier Carvoeiro.
+We had selected Vitor’s Village Resort to stay and you can read my review of the property here.
+The hotel was located just a short walk up a steep hill from the main village, which even at first glance was really pretty – much more our type of place than the busier Carvoeiro.

 The check-in staff sorted all our paperwork out despite not being able to check-in but then said we would be able to collect the keys when we were ready (from 2pm to be precise but earlier than the advertised time).
 It was another hot day so we just grabbed our towels, found some sun loungers and set up base for a few hours, (well the afternoon really) only moving to grab a quick bit of lunch from the snack bar.

 The pool area was great with a small children’s pool a large family pool and down a few steps in a quieter part there was another smaller pool.
 There was a little play park just off the pool so our smaller girls just flitted between the two and then came back for a little cuddle or a read of a few pages of their books every now and again.

 We decided to go and explore the village that evening.
 Heading down the hill we came across a little square with restaurants all around.
 There was a decent choice and we opted for one of the restaurants that offered a bit of everything.
 O Barril was right in the centre of the square where there was some entertainment on so a place for the girls to dance whilst they waited.